agshumate/Liftoff/README.md

 Miscellaneous settings:
   -h, --help          show this help message and exit -V, --version       show program version
-  -p P                use P parallel processes to accelerate alignment; by
+  -p P                use p parallel processes to accelerate alignment; by
-                      default P=1
+                      default p=1
   -m PATH             Minimap2 path
-  -f TYPES            a file listing the feature types to lift over -infer_genes        use if annotation file only includes transcripts,
+  -f TYPES            list of feature types to lift over -infer_genes        use if annotation file only includes transcripts,
                       exon/CDS features
   -infer_transcripts  use if annotation file only includes exon/CDS features